tayloraswift/swift-bson/README.md

 Another reason to use this library is that it is portable and has few dependencies.
 BSON parsers provided by MongoDB drivers have dependencies on networking primitives such as [`ByteBuffer`](https://swiftinit.org/docs/swift-nio/niocore/bytebuffer), which requires you to link the [SwiftNIO library](https://github.com/apple/swift-nio).
 For applications that simply use BSON as a storage format, this may not be desirable.

-## Is it worth the effort?

-Learning this library will enable you to use a high-performance binary serialization format across a wide range of platforms.
-The library is small, written in pure Swift, and organized around a few key patterns that emphasize maintainability in large codebases.

-Although swift-bson cannot synthesize serialization code for you, its idioms are predictable and easily “paintable” by LLMs such as GitHub Copilot.

 ## Should I really be using BSON?

 BSON is not for everyone.
 The rationales below are *not* good reasons to adopt BSON, at least by themselves.